openzipkin/zipkin-gcp/propagation-stackdriver/README.md

 ### Notes

 - One may also choose to omit the span ID by setting it to 0 like this: `TRACE_ID/0;o=TRACE_TRUE`.
-  In this case, the span ID will default to being the lower 64-bits of the trace ID.
+  In this case, a new root span will be generated for the request.

 - If `TRACE_TRUE` is omitted, then the decision to trace the request will be deferred to the sampler.